MicrosoftDocs/architecture-center/docs/example-scenario/infrastructure/wordpress-appservice-content.md

 1. Users access the front-end website through a CDN (Azure Front Door *or* Azure CDN).
 2. The CDN load balances requests across Azure App Service instances that WordPress is running on and pulls any data that isn't cached from the WordPress web app
-3. The Azure load balancer distributes ingress traffic to App Service instances.
-4. The WordPress application pulls any dynamic information out of the managed [Azure Database for MySQL - Flexible Server](https://learn.microsoft.com/en-us/azure/mysql/flexible-server/overview), access privately via Private Endpoint.
+3. The WordPress application accesses the [Azure Database for MySQL - Flexible Server](https://learn.microsoft.com/en-us/azure/mysql/flexible-server/overview) privately via Private Endpoint and pulls any dynamic information out.
 5. The WordPress application pulls any dynamic information out of the Maria DB clusters via Private Endpoint, all static content is hosted in [Azure Blob Storage](/azure/storage/blobs/storage-blobs-overview).

 ### Components